 When I visited Ramon and Judy, I brought along twenty pristine copies of the original (and only) edition, which I’ve somehow managed to preserve in perfect condition for thirty-three years now.
 Ramon and I sat down and signed them all, and Judy kindly took the photo at the top.
 Interested collectors can purchase them at $200 per copy.
 Please email me via the feedback on this site.

-In 2013, I released “Songs from Being of the Sun,” a CD of a remastered archival reel-to-reel recording Ramon made in 1973 of himself and me performing some of the sacred nature chants we created for Being of the Sun, just before it was published.
+In 2013, I released “Songs from Being of the Sun,” a CD of a remastered archival reel-to-reel recording made by Ramon in 1973.
+On it, we are performing some of the sacred nature chants we created for Being of the Sun, just before it was published.
 It’s available as a physical CD or as downloads from CD Baby.

 Here are some reviews from Amazon.com, as of February 2014: